clojure/tools.cli/README.md

     ;; if the default value's string representation is very ugly :default-desc "localhost"
     :parse-fn #(InetAddress/getByName %)]
-   ;; If no required argument description is given, the option is assumed to ;; be a boolean option defaulting to nil
+   ;; If no argument description is given, the option is assumed to ;; be a boolean option defaulting to nil
    [nil "--detach" "Detach from controlling process"] ["-v" nil "Verbosity level; may be specified multiple times to increase value"